Share this article

 Firstly, as pet parents, you know this doesn’t work with cats.
 You say no, they see it as a challenge.

-Never use negative reinforcement to teach your cat not to bite - it will only make them associate you with negative feelings.
+Never use negative reinforcement or punishment to teach your cat not to bite - it will only make them associate you with negative feelings.
+Shouting and physical punishment will make your cat fearful, which will only lead to distress and more problematic behaviors.

 An article by vet Elizabeth Racine, DVM in 2019 states explains how badly it can affect cats: